When is the Apple Event September 2020? What to expect from iPhone 12 to iPad

 While it may be completely virtual this year, the technology giant is pressing on with their annual look at the latest gadgets and gizmos they’ve been cooking up in Silicon Valley, with pretty much all their trademark devices set to receive a 2020 update.

 Their big draw is, of course, the long-rumoured iPhone 12, said to come with an all-new design, 5G connectivity, and a LIDAR sensor.
-Traditionally revealed at Apple’s September event for immediate release, it has been confirmed that the smartphone line has been delayed this year – so it’s up in the air whether or not we’ll see a peek at Apple’s iconic mobile at all.
+Traditionally revealed at Apple’s September event for immediate release, it has been confirmed that the smartphone line has been delayed this year – so it’s actually looking unlikely that it’ll be part of this reveal (if the recent Apple Event leak is to be believed).

 However, that’s not to say there won’t be plenty of exciting new tech to geek out over.
 The event’s name ‘Time Flies’ tactfully suggests that a new Apple Watch will be the focus of the presentation, as well as a new iPad Air, AirTags, and a mysterious ‘One More Thing’ reveal.
 This is all, of course, just in time for Black Friday 2020 – always a great time to get the latest Apple tech on offer.